The Petrified Forest in Chemnitz

 Chemnitz - European Capital of Culture 2025

+The fact that Chemnitz has been selected as European Capital of Culture 2025 on 28 October 2020 is particularly exciting.
 The European Union awards this title to at least two cities each year to celebrate Europe's cultural diversity and richness and to promote understanding between citizens.

 Chemnitz's cultural heritage and rich history make it a must for any visitor who wants to experience the beauty and diversity of Germany.

-ranging from traditional Saxon dishes such as Sauerbraten or Quarkkeulchen to international cuisine - here every palate will find something to suit it.
+In addition to its cultural highlights, Chemnitz also boasts a diverse culinary scene, ranging from traditional Saxon dishes such as Sauerbraten or Quarkkeulchen to international cuisine - here every palate will find something to suit it.

-In addition, there are testimonies to classical modernism such as the Gunzenhauser Museum or the clock tower by Schubert & Salzer as well as impressive industrial buildings from the 19th and 20th centuries,
+The Karl Marx Monument is undoubtedly one of the city's best-known landmarks and was unveiled as early as 1971.
+But architectural masterpieces such as the former Benedictine monastery, the Red Tower and the "Gruenderzeit area" Kassberg, which boasts numerous buildings in Art Nouveau style, will leave visitors in awe.
+In addition, there are testimonies to classical modernism such as the Gunzenhauser Museum or the clock tower by Schubert & Salzer as well as impressive industrial buildings from the 19th and 20th centuries, which underline the city's impressive economic development and continue to attract investors from all over the world.

+Those who long for even more nature can take a trip to the nearby Erzgebirge.
 There, beautiful hiking trails through picturesque landscapes as well as numerous skiing areas in winter await nature enthusiasts.

 All in all, Chemnitz is definitely worth a visit - whether for culture lovers or nature lovers, everyone gets their money's worth here!